Learn How to Face This Year’s Flu Season

 Aerosol and droplet precautions are the best defence against seasonal influenza by preventing the transmission of the virus from coughing and sneezing.
 To prevent droplet based transmissions, your workplace should highlight best practice for respiratory hygiene and ensure information about influenza, vaccination and prevention is made available to staff, patients, residents and visitors.

-You should make sure the correct usage and compliance of personal protective equipment by your colleagues, patients and visitors at your Aged Care facility or GP clinic is performed.
+You should make sure the correct usage and compliance of personal protective equipment by your colleagues, patients and visitors at your Hospital, Aged Care facility or GP clinic is performed.
 Carers and visitors of patients diagnosed with influenza are advised to wear single-use face masks, such as PrimeOn Artemis.
 Patients with influenza must wear face masks while in waiting rooms and during transfer to other areas of the facility.
 If the patient cannot use a face mask when being transferred to an isolated room, workers must wear a face mask instead and keep a distance of up to 2 meters where possible (Public Health Wales, 2018).

 Hand Hygiene and Sanitiser